pittcsc/Documents/Constitution.md

 ### How transparent is Pitt CSC

-The Executive Board and the Pitt CSC will be direct to what is collected and the purpose behind collecting data.
-Pitt CSC will gladly reveal all general statistics Pitt CSC provide outside organizations.
+The Executive Board and the Pitt CSC will be direct as to what is collected and the purpose behind collecting data.
+Pitt CSC will gladly reveal all general statistics Pitt CSC provides outside organizations.
 Pitt CSC will not reveal an individual member's data, except to the individual directly.
 The tools used to analyze and collect the data will be public with all it's source code publicly on the Pitt CSC GitHub organization page.

 ### Issues